 Are you dreaming about traveling to Mexico?
 To discover the history of the Maya, Aztecs and other ancient civilizations?
-Mexico is famous for its impressive temples and pyramids, each of them located in a different part of the country.
-In the jungle, the savanna, on a hilltop, in the rainforest or at the beach.
+Mexico is famous for its impressive temples and pyramids, each of them located in a different part of the country: In the jungle, the savanna, on a hilltop, in the rainforest and at the beach.
 Nowadays you can visit these archaeological places, stroll through the ancient cities, climb temples, observe glyphs and learn about the fascinating history.
-Discover the best ruins to visit, including tips for the famous Yucatan Mayan ruins in Mexico in the next article.
+Discover the best ruins to visit, including tips for the famous Yucatan Maya ruins in Mexico in the next article.

 - Other beautiful ruins in Mexico

 - More about Mexico

 - Pin and save for later

 With over 100 archaeological sites, the State of Chiapas, is the heart of Mayan culture.
 However, only part of these ancient cities have been excavated.
 Palenque, located in the jungle, is one of the most visited and best Maya ruins in Mexico.
 The temples that rise above the jungle and the mysterious mist that hangs over the ruins make a visit so worthwhile!

 The construction of the city started in 100 BC.
 Together with Tikal, located in Guatemala, Copán, located in Honduras and Calakmul, Palenque used to be one of the most important Mayan cities.
 Characteristic structures that you can admire include the Temple of the Inscriptions, built as a mausoleum for King Pakal, the large temple complex, consisting of several buildings, corridors and plazas, the Temple of the Sun and the Temple of the Cross.
 But one of the best things to do is to walk around the jungle and visit the smaller temples.